 - How to identify waste, determine root causes and develop solutions.

-- Insights into the changes in mindsets needed at many levels in the organisation to sustain continuous improvement.
+- Insights into the change in mindset needed at many levels in an organisation to sustain continuous improvement.

-- Awareness the interaction of people, process and purpose in a Lean transformation.
+- An awareness of the interaction of people, process and purpose in a Lean transformation.